qtumproject/qtumbook/part2/erc20-js.md

 # Send VS Call

 Confusingly, there are two ways to invoke a method: `send` and `call`.
-These two names are inherited from Ethereum's terminology.
-A more mnemonic pair of names is perhaps to call `send` "commit" and `call` "query".
+These two names are inherited from Ethereum.
+A more descriptive way to name them is perhaps to call `send` "commit" and `call` "query".

-* `call` (or "query"): executes contract code on your own local qtum node as a "simulation", returning results, but not changing the blockchain.
+* `call` (or "query"): executes contract code on your own local `qtumd` node as a "simulation", returning results, but not changing the blockchain.
 This is free.
 * `send` (or "commit"): creates an actual transaction that would execute code globally on the network, changing the the blockchain.
 This costs gas.

 Next, we are going to mint some new tokens using qtumjs.
 And because minting token changes the blockchain, we'll use `send`.